mongodb/docs/source/reference/mongos.rst

    :program:`mongod` process.
 Useful for tracking the :program:`mongod` process in combination with the :option:`mongos --fork` option.

-   If this option is not set, no PID file is created.
+   Without this option, :program:`mongos` will create a PID file.

 .. option:: --keyFile <file>